-Spinal and Non-Spinal Nerve Blocks in Frisco and Dallas, TX
+Spinal and Non-Spinal Nerve Blocks Treatment in Mesquite, Frisco and Desoto, TX

 Occasionally, a specific nerve is responsible for pain in a part of the body.
 Other times, however, it is a group of nerves, referred to as a plexus or ganglion, that causes pain to a region or organ system.
 Treatments called nerve blocks can help reduce pain and/or other symptoms caused by specific nerves or groups of nerves.

 Different types of nerve blocks are used for a variety of purposes.
 In a different section, we talk about selective nerve blocks, what they are and what conditions they can help.
 Here, we will talk about general nerve blocks.

 Nerve blocks are a useful tool for pain specialists as well as other specialists, such as neurologists.
 They can be diagnostic, helpful in determining the source/cause of the pain and/or other symptoms, as well as therapeutic, treating the pain and/or other symptoms.
 There are other types, as well.
 A description of the different types of nerve blocks are as follows:

 - Diagnostic – used to determine the source of the pain (most often, the medication injected will be a numbing type of medication that provides relief for a few hours, enough to identify the source of pain, if located)

 - Therapeutic – used to treat pain or other symptoms that can develop from injured or inflamed nerves (these blocks will typically include longer acting anesthetics or even steroids to prolong symptom relief)